-GFCC uses a USDA-approved small, family owned and operated processing facility named Lorentz Meats in Canon Falls, MN.
+GFCC uses a USDA-approved small, family owned and operated processing facility named Lorentz Meats in Cannon Falls, MN.
 Lorentz specializes in a customized, stress-free processing method for each animal.
-The beef is fresh frozen into vacuum-sealed packages (one to three pounds).
+The beef is fresh frozen and wrapped in vacuum-sealed packages.

 What is the fat content of your ground beef?

 The fats in grass fed beef are where the healthy acids are stored.
 Our beefs fat ranges between 10% – 15%.

 We are located on 50th & France Avenue in Edina (3939 W 50th St., Edina, MN 55424).
 When you arrive at your scheduled pick-up time please park in the Lund’s parking lot near the Starbucks and call 612-581-7787.
 At that time the GFCC will bring your package out to your car and load it for you.

 At this time we do not ship our beef.

 Do the GFCC farmers practice rotational grazing?

 Yes, all of the GFCC farmers rotationally graze the cattle.
 It is good for the cattle, the feed, and the land.

 What about genetically modified grasses – and are the cattle fed any soy?

 Our cattle are not fed any genetically modified grasses or soy.